 Safe homes.
 Nutritious food on the table.
 Health care.
 Access to good schools.
 Reliable transportation.

 Which would you choose?

 Habitat for Humanity knows the complexities that surround the cost of a home.
 We also know the struggle, stress, and pain of far too many families in our communities.
 And we know that those with the fewest resources are forced to make the hardest choices.
 We have to take a stand and declare our commitment: No family should have to pay more than half of their paycheck to cover the cost of a home.
 Everyone deserves to build the foundation for a strong, healthy future for themselves and their families — no matter where they live or how much money they earn.

 How can I help?

-Join one of our committees and directly influence Fauquier Habitat's role in the affordable housing movement.
+- Join one of our committees and directly influence Fauquier Habitat's role in advocating for improved home affordability.

-Donate to Fauquier Habitat to support our efforts to build affordable housing.
+- Donate to Fauquier Habitat to support our efforts to build affordable homes.

 - Visit www.habitat.org/costofhome to learn more about this nationwide campaign.